How to create a fun and effective chore chart for kids

 Earning money and rewards with Modak

-Benefits for Parents and Kids
+Benefits for parents and kids

-If you're looking for a fun and educational way for your child to earn and manage money, the Modak app is a great option.
-Get started with Modak today and help your child take control of their financial future!
+If youāre looking for a fun and educational way for your child to earn and manage money, Modak is a great choice.

 Assigning chores based on age ensures that the tasks are appropriate and achievable.
-Here’s a general guideline:
+Hereās a general guideline:

 2-3 Years Old: Picking up toys, putting clothes in a hamper.